 Dog Groomer Salary Information

 Dog groomers earn fairly low wages.
-According to the U.S. Bureau of Labor Statistics, in May 2013 nonfarm animal caretakers, including dog groomers, earned a mean annual wage of $22,510 (www.bls.gov).
-Pay varied slightly by location and industry.
-The highest-paying locations were in the District of Columbia and Washington.
-Caretakers in the District of Columbia earned a mean wage of $27,670 per year, and those in Washington earned a mean wage of $26,810 per year.
+According to the U.S. Bureau of Labor Statistics, in May 2018 nonfarm animal caretakers, including dog groomers, earned a mean annual wage of $25,890.
+Pay varies slightly by location and industry.
+The highest-paying locations were the District of Columbia and Alaska in 2018.
+Animal caretakers in the District of Columbia earned an annual mean wage of $35,520, and those in Alaska earned a mean wage of $31,040 in 2018.

 Duties of Dog Groomers

-Dog groomers usually work in kennels, shelters, pet stores, veterinary facilities and pet owners' homes.
-Their main duty is maintaining dogs' physical appearances.
+Dog groomers usually work in kennels, shelters, pet stores, veterinary facilities, and pet owners' homes.
+Their main duty is maintaining dogs' physical appearance.
 The dog grooming process involves brushing and cutting the fur, clipping nails, cleaning ears, bathing, drying and finally styling the fur.
 Groomers may also be responsible for sanitizing combs and shears, scheduling appointments and reporting issues or assessments to pet owners.

 Dog Groomer Requirements

 Dog groomers can demonstrate proficiency by earning certification.
-The National Dog Groomers Association of America offers the National Certified Master Groomer designation (www.nationaldoggroomers.com).
+The National Dog Groomers Association of America offers the National Certified Master Groomer designation.
 This certification entails attending an accredited workshop, proving practical skills through demonstration and passing a set of written exams.
-The International Professional Groomers, Inc. offers a more rigorous certification program, involving four written exams and five demonstrations (www.ipgicmg.com).
+The International Professional Groomers, Inc. offers a more rigorous certification program, involving four written exams and five demonstrations.
 Candidates who pass with 70% or higher are rewarded with the International Model of Pet Grooming Distinction, and those who pass with 86% or higher are deemed International Certified Master Groomers.